 Pets and Animals

-The canine flu has re-emerged this year, and Cook County Animal and Rabies Control is advising pet owners to vaccinate their dogs in order to protect them from the disease.
+Cook County Animal and Rabies Control is advising pet owners to prepare and protect their pets from the distemper virus.

 Winter weather is here.
 Cook County Animal and Rabies Control offers the following tips to keep pets safe and healthy during the winter months.

 Heat and fireworks that mark the summer months can create special problems for pets.

 A wild rabbit found June 13 in Tinley Park has tested positive for tularemia.
 Cook County Animal and Rabies Control urges residents to avoid touching live or dead wildlife.